sammaxfleet/LOSIMPLEDJANGO/README.md

-Start getting into the READ ME FILE

 Lo Simple
+Site Description:

 Lo Simple Is an Airbnb with a less is more aesthetic.
-It gives the users a preview of what it’s like to stay bringing a touch of peace, simplicity, sunlight & rejuvenation for the viewers experience.
+It gives the users a preview of what it’s like to stay bringing a touch of peace, simplicity, sunlight & rejuvenation to the viewers experience.

 It aims at an audience wanting to take a spring/summer break.
-It is in Spain, visitors can learn about the town it’s in on the _about page.
+The property is located in Spain, visitors can learn about the town's to do's on the \*about page..
 They can see the reviews & images for the stay.
-To book the user navigates to the _’book’ page and goes through the booking procedure I’ve designed .
+To book the user navigates to the \_’book’ page and goes through the booking procedure I’ve designed .

 A live link to follow to the site is here